b-wave/StrobeBeacon/README.md

 To measure a PWM input using the PIC12F1822 microcontroller, you can use the Capture/Compare/PWM (CCP) module.
 Here's a basic example of how you can set it up:

-1.Configure the CCP module: Set the CCP module to capture mode to measure the PWM input signal.
+1. Configure the CCP module: Set the CCP module to capture mode to measure the PWM input signal.
 2. Configure the Timer: Use Timer1 to capture the PWM signal's period and duty cycle.
 3. Capture the PWM signal: Use the CCP module to capture the rising and falling edges of the PWM signal.

 Here's a simple code example using MPLAB X IDE and XC8 compiler: